 8 Studio Art and Graphic Design majors hosted an art walk Saturday evening, April 6, 6PM.
 The students presented their Senior Exhibitions in partial fulfillment of their degree requirements.
 The exhibit spaces involved the Hammons Gallery in Mabee Fine Arts, the lobby gallery of the Verser Theatre and a portion of Lile Hall including the English Department.
 Exhibiting artists included Hunter Soper, Rebekah Poynor,Andrea Lock, Courtney Sharp, Rebecca Houlihan, Jessica Caldwell, Nicole McPhate and Grace Anne Thomas.
 The exhibits were on display through April 30.

-A Faculty Exhibit of paintings and ceramic works by Visual Arts faculty members, Donnie Copeland and Summer Bruch will showcase recent works by the artists.
-The exhibit opens October 15 and runs through November 18 and will be on view in the Hammons Gallery.
-A reception will be held on October 23 at 5:30 PM.
+Faculty Exhibit – Hammons Gallery, October 15 – November 18.
+The exhibit featured recent paintings and ceramic works by Visual Arts faculty members, Donnie Copeland and Summer Bruch.
 In addition to the exhibit Asst.
-Professors of Music Justin Isenhour and Ryan Lewis will present improvisational works on trombone and marimba in response to the exhibit.
+Professors of Music Justin Isenhour and Ryan Lewis presented improvisational works on trombone and marimba in response to the exhibit.

-The Department of Visual Arts begins the Hammons Gallery series of exhibits this fall with the 2012 Small Works on Paper, an exhibit organized by the Arkansas Arts Council.
-This is the first showing of the annual travelling exhibit on Ouachita’s campus.
-The exhibit features 40 works by Arkansas artists and this year’s exhibit is curated by Marcia Goldenstein, professor of drawing and painting at the University of Tennessee in Knoxville.
-The exhibit will open August 20 and will be available through September 20.
+Small Works On Paper – Hammons Gallery, August 20- September 20, 2012.
+An exhibit organized by the Arkansas Arts Council.
+This was the first showing of the annual traveling exhibit on Ouachita’s campus.
+The exhibit featured 40 works by Arkansas artists and the exhibit is curated by Marcia Goldenstein, professor of drawing and painting at the University of Tennessee in Knoxville.

-Ink and Clay, relief prints by Josh Pickens and ceramics by Barb and Jim Larkin, Feb.
-27-March 16, Hammons Gallery.
+Ink and Clay– Hammons Gallery, March 27-April 13, 2012.
+This exhibit featured relief prints by Josh Pickens and ceramics by Barb and Jim Larkin. view a press release

 November 12, students and faculty visit with artist Laura Terry at her West Fork, Arkansas studio.